Effective advisories and warnings help minimize flood risks

 How We Forecast

-In order to forecast potential flood events MVCA staff must continuously monitor the water conditions across the watershed especially stream flows and lake levels.
+In order to forecast potential flood events MVCA staff continuously monitor the water conditions across the watershed especially stream flows and lake levels.

 This is done through: